Information for Health Professionals

 • Registrar who is specialising in obstetrics and gynaecology.

 Any of the above clinicians may obtain consent.
 The clinician’s signature must be provided and their name clearly legible.
-Where a clinical midwife or a registrar obtains informed consent, they must not only sign the consent form but also provide the name of the consultant (who should be aware that the post mortem is taking place).
+Where a clinical midwife or a registrar obtains informed consent, they must not only sign the consent form but also provide the name of the consultant (who should be aware that the post-mortem is taking place).

 Documentation and forms